School Meals – Prepared by Caterlink

-A school meal menu will be made available to you as soon as we get them for the new school year.
-Each day there will be a choice of menu, main school meal, vegetarian option or salad plus a pudding.
+A school meal menu will be made available to you as soon as we get them for each term.
+Each day there will be a choice of menu, main school meal/vegetarian meal/ jacket potato and a pudding.
+Orders maybe placed via Parent Pay in advance, when children come into the class they can either select their meal or confirm their choice.
 The menu will be read out each morning and the child can decide which option they would prefer on that day.
-This option will be registered on a dinner list for that class and will be collected from the office by our cook.

 Packed lunches can include: